-As the drumbeat continues with observers predicting robust FCPA enforcement against private equity firms (see articles here and here), and on the eve of ACI’s 2nd Summit on FCPA, AML & OFAC Risks for Private Equity and Hedge Funds, it is a fitting time to overview some specific compliance strategies that private equity firms are employing to manage FCPA risks.
+As the drumbeat continues with observers predicting robust FCPA enforcement against private equity firms and on the eve of ACI’s 2nd Summit on FCPA, AML & OFAC Risks for Private Equity and Hedge Funds, it is a fitting time to overview some specific compliance strategies that private equity firms are employing to manage FCPA risks.

-FCPAméricas previously summarized the ways in which private equity faces FCPA liability.
-This post offers ten tips for oversight of the compliance programs of their portfolio companies.
+This post offers 10 tips for oversight of the compliance programs of their portfolio companies.

 - Risk mapping the portfolio.
 FCPA enforcement officials understand that compliance resources are not unlimited.
 They expect compliance strategies to be meaningful but also risk-based, as discussed here.
 To approach portfolios in a risk-based way, private equity firms can formally map the bribery risks that each company presents.
 They do this by considering such factors as geography, interactions with government officials, use of third parties, the extent of business partnerships, and current compliance practices.
 Based on the resulting map, firms can take risk-based approaches to oversight, prioritizing the highest risk companies first and then going down the list from there.